mathjax/MathJax-docs/misc/mathjax-in-use.rst

 MathJax In Use
 **********************************

-This is a selection of (web) applications using MathJax — showcasing some interesting examples that may serve as inspiration.
+This is a historic selection of (web) applications using MathJax — showcasing some interesting examples that may serve as inspiration.

-Please add your application!
+We keep this for historic purposes.
+We still highlight new examples in our commnunity news blog posts at mathjax.org.

 Authoring
 ~~~~~~~~~~~~